 For single-family dwellings and residential buildings with 8 or fewer units, garbage collection takes place every second Monday.

-For buildings with 9 dwelling units or more, garbage is collected once a week from April 6, 2020 to October 26, 2020, and
+For buildings with 9 dwelling units or more, garbage is collected once a week from April 5, 2021 to October 25, 2021, and every two weeks the rest of the year.

 For industrial, commercial, and institutional buildings, garbage is collected once a week year-round.